-Officers' compensation is determined by comprehensively taking into account factors including contribution to the Bank, content and importance of duties, and performance of duties.
+Officers' compensation is determined by comprehensively taking into account factors including contribution

 The Bank has established the Compensation Committee as an organization under the Board of Directors to nominate candidates for officer and propose specific amounts of officers' compensation (including stock option compensation).
 The committee is chaired by an independent outside director and consists of one independent outside director, one director without executive authority over operations and two representative directors.
 The specific amount of compensation for Directors is proposed to the Board of Directors by the Compensation Committee within the annual limits for directors' compensation and stock option compensation approved by the General Meeting of Shareholders, and the final decision is made by resolution of the Board of Directors.